|Docs

 You can try the query below in the terminal of your choice.
 It should return your name and email on Railway:

-Note: This query cannot be used with a team or project token because the data returned is scoped to your personal account.
+Note: This query cannot be used with a workspace or project token because the data returned is scoped to your personal account.

-If you have a team token, you can use it to authenticate requests to a specific team.
-The query below should return the team name and ID:
+If you have a workspace token, you can use it to authenticate requests scoped to that workspace.
+The query below should return the workspace name and ID:

-Note: This query can also be used with an account token as long as you are a member of the team.
+Note: This query can also be used with an account token as long as you are a member of the workspace.

 If you have a project token, you can use it to authenticate requests to a specific environment within a project.
 The query below should return the project and environment IDs: